• Skip to primary navigation

 Torrentshell Rain Jacket:

-My biggest pet peeve with a jacket and hiking is what do you do with it when don’t need to wear it.
+My biggest pet peeve with a jacket and hiking is what to do with it when don’t need to wear it anymore.
 Tying it around my waist only means it’ll be slipping off a few minutes later.
 This is why I love jackets that fix this problem!
 This coat can be easily stuffed into its own pockets and then clipped onto your backpack, taking up no space at all.

 And because this jacket is not at all bulky, it’s easy to wear a fleece underneath for added warmth, while still allowing you to move comfortably.